Search

 The funded projects will deliver a range of events and activities between June and October 2022 for residents and young people across Hackney, Newham, Tower Hamlets and Waltham Forest.

-In addition to developing equity in their project’s design and delivery and supporting underrepresented people’s ideas and visibility, Connecting People & Places Fund’s Collaborative Commission grantees share a commitment to working collaboratively to build synergies and shared learnings.
+In addition to developing equity in their project’s design and delivery and supporting underrepresented people’s ideas and visibility, grantees share a commitment to working collaboratively to build connections and shared learnings.

-Here are few of the projects we’re supporting.
+Here are a few of the projects we’re supporting.

 A social engagement partnership programme utilising artistic practice, collaborative creativity and community cohesion to promote positive wellbeing, co-creation skills development opportunities for young people and foster stronger relationships with other communities across London.

-The project aims to provide young people aged 18-30 with creative space to explore the key theme of mental health with examination of wider socio-political, economic and health and well being issues, supported by a range of partners inside and outside of the creative sector who can offer skills development, wellbeing and other support.
+The project aims to provide young people aged 18-30 with creative space to explore the key theme of mental health, examining wider socio-political, economic, and health and well-being issues, supported by a range of partners inside and outside the creative sector who can offer skills development, wellbeing, and other support.

 This project is about offering equality and diverse creative learning opportunities to local young people and giving them access to make meaningful change in their community while developing artistic skills that can add to employability and pathways into further education.

 We would aim to work with 10-15 local youth participants and three to five local businesses or community groups whose important work we would like to showcase.
-These community partners include: The Farm: a cafe run by volunteers, which also feeds local families in need of support; Cann Hall Women’s Foundation: a local support group for vulnerable women; The Man Den: a community group providing mentoring for black boys through playing board games.
+These community partners include: The Farm: a cafe run by volunteers that also feeds local families in need of support; Cann Hall Women’s Foundation: a local support group for vulnerable women; The Man Den: a community group providing mentoring for black boys through board games.

-The skills learnt will then be directly used to connect with and help to celebrate local businesses and community groups in the Cann Hall area by making useful flyers, gifs or short promotional films.
+The skills learnt will then be used directly to connect with and help celebrate local businesses and community groups in the Cann Hall area by creating useful flyers, GIFs, or short promotional films.
 The young people will see how their skills make direct enhancements to local businesses and community organisations.
-In an exchange for their skills they would then have the opportunity to use these community spaces to showcase their personal work which will be created later on in the project development.
-These locations such as shop windows, cafes and community halls would create an arts trail in the Cann Hall area that local people would also benefit from.
-‘Unseen Locals’ will provide high street businesses, community groups and most importantly the young people with more visibility.
+In an exchange for their skills they would then have the opportunity to use these community spaces to showcase their personal work, which will be created later on in the project development.
+These locations, such as shop windows, cafes and community halls, would create an arts trail in the Cann Hall area that would also benefit local people.
+‘Unseen Locals’ will provide high street businesses, community groups and most importantly, the young people with more visibility.

 Combining Pell Ensemble’s unique teaching style of movement, programming and physical computing, participants will work together to build an interactive digital dance performance based on the theme ‘Future Worlds’.
-This will be inspired by the United Nations Global Goals for 2030 with the performance shared at the East Summer School Festival.
-Aimed at students ages 12-14, this programme will generate excitement, build confidence and introduce skills, encouraging students to move forwards with a career in computing and or the creative digital industries.
+This will be inspired by the United Nations Global Goals for 2030, with the performance shared at the East Summer School Festival.
+Aimed at students aged 12-14, this programme will generate excitement, build confidence and introduce skills, encouraging students to move forward with a career in computing and/or the creative digital industries.

-Student places on the programme are free.
+Student places in the programme are free.
 Each day includes at least 60 minutes each of dance, computing and design.
-Alongside this female identifying speakers with careers in creative technologies will speak about their experience in the field and free lunches will be provided.
+Alongside this, female-identifying speakers with careers in creative technologies will share their experiences in the field, and free lunches will be provided.

 Essentially Black is a new play by Purple Moon Drama Digital Youth Board member, Naomi Denny.
 It examines the Black and Mixed-Race experience at elite universities and is set against the backdrop of the ‘Rhodes Must Fall’ movement at Oxford University in 2016.